Babatunde13/crimmy-services/README.md

 - `rabbitmq`: This is the message broker service, it uses a volume to persist the data on the host machine
 - `order-service`: This service is responsible for handling orders
 - `product-service`: This service is responsible for handling products
-- `user-service`: This service is responsible for handling users
+- `owner-service`: This service is responsible for handling owners
 - `gateway`: This service is responsible for routing http requests to the appropriate service

 The internal services communicates with each other via rabbitmq.
 The `gateway` service is the only service that is exposed to the outside world.